To learn more and view our video Click Here

 What is QueensCare?

 QueensCare is a 501(c)(3) public charity that operates its own healthcare programs, providing services directly to Los Angeles residents.
 We also make grants through our Charitable Division to supplement the healthcare services we provide directly.
 QueensCare partners with academic, faith-based and other local organizations to bring care to communities where it is needed most.
 Care for the whole person.
-QueensCare’s partnership with QueensCare Family Clinics, a separate nonprofit organization, is a significant part of QueensCare’s seamless system of care.
+QueensCare’s partnership with QueensCare Health Centers, a separate nonprofit organization, is a significant part of QueensCare’s seamless system of care.

 QueensCare has four divisions: